image of wood-destroying pests in the uk

 Characteristics

-Named for their silvery scales and fish-like movements, silverfish are small, wingless insects that are highly attracted to moisture.
+Named for their silvery scales and fish-like movements, silverfish are small, wingless insects highly attracted to moisture.
 They are nocturnal creatures that prefer dark, humid environments such as basements, attics, kitchens, and bathrooms.
 Silverfish have a varied diet but are particularly attracted to materials high in starch or cellulose, including paper, glue, sugar, photos, book bindings, hair, and dandruff.

 Prevention and Control